If you hear a fire alarm:

 At least two emergency passageways must be identified in each building.
 Each passageway must either lead to an exit or safely lead to a designated area of refuge.

-After identifying the exits, a recommendation is that each person with a disability ask a co-worker, friend or fellow student to provide assistance if an emergency develops.
+After identifying the exits, a recommendation is that each person with a disability ask a co-worker, friend, or fellow student to assist if an emergency develops.
 This “evacuation assistant” should be informed about what disabilities you have and how he or she can best help you.

 Persons with disabilities have four basic evacuation options:

 - Horizontal evacuation: This entails using building exits to gain access to outside ground level, or going into unaffected wings of multi-building complexes.